Deepanshu902/Quick_Bytes/README.md

 ## Description

-This backend project provides the API for QuickBites, a food delivery application.
-It handles user authentication, data management, image processing, payment integration, and more.
+This backend project serves as the API for QuickBites, a service that facilitates the delivery of authentic, home-cooked meals from local providers.
+It includes user authentication, order management, image support for home-style cuisine, payment processing, and core data operations.

 ## Technologies Used